Public register

 While access to much Public Register documentation was lost in December 2020, we have now made a significant amount of information available online and we continue to provide information on request.

-We are continuing to build our digital Public Register service as part of our digital transformation, and we’ll keep making it easier for everyone to access our regulatory documents and data, with improvements being made step by step.
+We are continuing to improve our Public Register services as part of our digital transformation, and we’ll keep making it easier for everyone to access our regulatory documents and data.

 Find public register information online

-Our Find authorisation information webpage provides key public register data which can be used to search for information about authorisations under:
+Our search the register webpage provides access to key public register data which can be used to search for information about authorisations and applications through the following two services:

 - Industrial activities — Pollution Prevention and Control (PPC)